 Over time, thatch can become so thick that it prevents water and nutrients from reaching grass roots.
 Dethatching can be as easy as giving the lawn a nice, firm raking.
 It’s also another important, totally organic step to helping grass grow thick and healthy.

-Depending on the size of your lawn, you may already feel overwhelmed by the idea of raking, aerating, and overseeding your yard.
+So, depending on the size of your lawn, you may already feel overwhelmed by the idea of raking, aerating, and overseeding your yard.
 That’s where Kemko Lawn & Shrub comes in.
 Kemko has helped Atlanta-area residents whip their lawns into shape for over three decades.
 We know all of Atlanta’s turf types inside and out.
-Our technicians can assess the condition of your lawn and make specific recommendations to bring it back to health.
+Furthermore, our technicians can assess the condition of your lawn and make specific recommendations to bring it back to health.

 If you don’t have the time, physical ability or interest to handle your lawn care needs, Kemko can help.
 Call our professional Kemko team at 770-466-6113 to get some answers about organic weed control for lawns.